Bishops Lodge: Description

 Bishop's Lodge retains a large country garden, particularly north of the house towards the river.
-It is particularly rich in old (or 'heritage') roses).
+It is particularly rich in old (or "heritage") roses.
 The garden has a ready band of volunteers who have revived it and keep it in good condition.

 Within the Linton incumbency, there was a formal entrance from Lang Street with a wide carriage-way leading to the turning circle in front of the building, but for most of the 20th century only a walking path down the centre of the carriageway has been maintained for pedestrian visitors.
-From Bishop Anderson's time the Roset Street entrance has been known as the "front gate".
+From Anderson's time the Roset Street entrance has been known as the "front gate".
 By about 1915 the view from the front verandah was of well kept lawns and beautifully tended gardens on every side.
 There were large rose bushes in the middle of the circular lawn and well-grown shrubs in the beds on the eastern side of the front garden.
 The pepper trees (Schinus molle) and the plane tree (Platanus x hybrida) were well grown.

 The extensive rose garden was north of the driveway as one entered from Roset Street.
 Anderson was an enthusiastic gardener who loved roses.
 Every rose bush was labelled with a metal plate fixed to a peg.
 What is now called the "hidden garden" was then an enclosed rose garden; subsequent growth has concealed it.
 Some original posts and high wire netting remain there, chicken wire below and large gauged marsupial wire above.
 All the rose bushes within are believed to have been planted by Anderson.
 He also had orange (Citrus x aurantium cv.) and lemon (C.limon cv.) trees around beds in the rose garden.
 During Anderson's time there was a summer-house on the northern boundary of the enclosed rose garden built of wood with seats within.
 A rose-covered archway over the central path of the rose garden led to the summer-house.
 Anderson also had a little bush house on the western side of the house, close to the verandah.

 The wide access to Lang Street and the river, directly in line with the front door, was generally used as a footpath.
 Flanking this path for its entire length were trellises of pine poles threaded with wire on which grew all kinds of white and black table grapes.
 Rosemary (Rosmarinus officinalis) and lavender (Lavandula sp.) grew below the trellises.
 A vegetable garden was in the north west corner just inside the Lang Street gates.
 Another vegetable garden was at the back [south] of the building.
 Between the circular drive and Ah Mow's vegetable garden adjacent Lang Street was an orchard.